 Interview with Ralph Nader (click here) Goodreads link

-The author’s first book, The Case Against George W. Bush, is set to be released the second week in October and is available for pre-order for $28.00.
+The author’s first book, The Case Against George W. Bush, is now available online.

 To order, simply click on any of the following links:

 In the book, George W. Bush is accused of three crimes:

 - Criminal negligence, because Bush turned a blind eye to the extensive intel he received (beginning even before taking office) that we would be attacked by Al-Qaeda while falsely telling the American people the danger to our country was Saddam Hussein and his WMD.
 The carnage and damage from Bush not attempting to deal with those threats came to fruition when we were attacked by Al-Qaeda on 9/11.

 - Torture, because Bush, in contravention of US and international law, approved if not boasted about torturing captives and secretly sending some off to other countries to be tortured.